Comment on page

 The future of venture capital is open to all and privacy-preserving.
 Self-accreditation in zero knowledge is only the beginning.

 Disclaimer: no statement in this document is intended as legal advice.
-Please consult with your own legal team as needed.
-Seed Labs does not encourage any illegal activity in violation of the law, including SEC securities law.
+Please consult with your own legal team.
+Seed Labs does not encourage any illegal activity in violation of applicable US laws and/or laws in your jurisdiction, including but not limited to SEC/FINRA-regulated securities law.